 He needed a new body because this one was worn out.
 The next morning, he wandered his favorite garden, laid by the pond and ate everything he wanted that wasn’t good for “kidney kitties” like tuna.
 The vet came by and put him to rest that afternoon.

-For 20 years, every time I’d walked into my home, I called is name and went to find him before I did anything else.
+For 20 years, every time I’d walked into my home, I called his name and went to find him before I did anything else.
 And every time I left, I kissed the top of his head and told him I loved him.
 We’d been through everything together.
 Twenty years!

 After burying him, my mom and I went out for a banana split and ended up just sitting there without talking.